RedBedHed/SquareSystemSolver/README.md

 # SquareSystemSolver
-The LU factorization algorithm to solve a square system. (one-shot)
+The LU factorization algorithm to solve a square system.
+(A one-shot)